This post may contain affiliate links. Please read our disclosure policy.

 - 6 eggs

-Mix eggs, milk and melted butter in a bowl.
+- In a separate bowl, mix eggs, milk, and melted butter in a bowl.
 Pour over layers.